 Access and Security

 IP Australia staff have access to the Document Control Registers.
 Access to individual sensitive or classified documents included on a register is limited to staff with an appropriate security clearance and who have a need to know.
 The public may access the Document Control Registers via freedom of information.
-Public access to individual documents included on the register depends on whether the document is exempt from access.
+Public access to individual documents included on the registers depends on whether the document is exempt from access.